 When a physician suspects that a mother is going to give birth to a premature baby within 24 hours, they should start to administer magnesium sulfate.
 The medication is typically administered when the baby is between 24 and 32 weeks of gestation.
 Magnesium sulfate should be administered to women with preterm premature rupture of membranes (PPROM), preterm labor with intact membranes, or indicated preterm delivery.

-Approximately 4% of all premature births are due to preterm premature rupture of the membranes (PPROM), which can be caused by infections such as chorioamnionitis.
+Approximately 3% of all premature births are due to preterm premature rupture of the membranes (PPROM), which can be caused by infections such as chorioamnionitis (5).
 PPROM can also cause an infection in the baby; when the membranes rupture (when a mother’s ‘water breaks’), infection in the mother can travel to the baby.
-These infections can be life-threatening, and place the baby at risk for sepsis, septic shock, meningitis, and cerebral palsy.
+These infections can be life-threatening and place the baby at risk for sepsis, septic shock, meningitis, and cerebral palsy.

 Infections in pregnant women must be promptly recognized and treated with antibiotics in order to prevent (a) infection from traveling to the baby and (b) premature birth.
 If PPROM occurs, medical staff must promptly provide antibiotics.
 The longer the time between the rupture of the membranes and delivery of the baby, the more likely infection is to occur.
 The risk significantly increases if labor does not occur within 12 hours of the membrane rupture.

 The key to understanding PPROM is that a premature baby with an infection is much more worrisome than a premature baby without an infection.
-Ideally, the baby should be delivered the hour before the womb and baby get infected.
 This is difficult to predict, so close monitoring is critical, and signs of infection or changes in the baby’s tests (even subtle ones) should be relied on.

-If your baby was born prematurely and has a condition such as hypoxic-ischemic encephalopathy (HIE), cerebral palsy, a seizure disorder, or periventricular leukomalacia (PVL), contact the award-winning birth injury attorneys at Reiter & Walsh ABC Law Centers.
+If your baby was born prematurely and has a condition such as hypoxic-ischemic encephalopathy (HIE), cerebral palsy, a seizure disorder, or periventricular leukomalacia (PVL), contact the award-winning birth injury attorneys at ABC Law Centers (Reiter & Walsh, P.C.).
 We have helped children throughout the country obtain compensation for lifelong treatment, therapy, and a secure future.
-Our firm has numerous multi-million dollar verdicts and settlements that attest to our success, and no fees are ever paid to our firm until we win your case.
+Our firm has numerous multi-million dollar verdicts and settlements that attest to our success, and no fees are ever paid to our firm unless we win your case.

 Call our toll-free phone line at 888-419-2229